CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

     <source src="/img/minecraft-cross-server-blocks.mp4" type="video/mp4">
 </video>

 When a new Minecraft server is created, it "catches up" with the current version of the world.
-Prior to recording the video below, **I completely deleted this my Minecraft server's world files**.
+Prior to recording the video below, I build a cute desert home then **completely deleted this my Minecraft server's world files**.
 It was still able to quickly sync the world from WorldQL.
 Normally this happens automatically, but I triggered it using Mammoth's /refreshworld command so I can show you.

 <video controls>
   <source src="/img/minecraft-world-sync-catchup.mp4" type="video/mp4">